jjivaldoDA/Power-BI-financial-report-project/README.md

 ### Other specifications
 - Users want to be able to compare the main KPI's over Last Year and Target
 - Data will be updated every year.
-- The report must be optimised for quick responds and an overall great user expererience.
+- The report must be optimized for quick responses and an overall great user experience.

 ## 🗂️ Repository Structure
 - Data/: Contains all raw data files.
 - Report/: Includes the Power BI report file and related documentation.
 - Queries & DAX/: SQL/DAX scripts for data integration and Calculations.

 ## ✨ Skills Demonstrated